MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example5.rst

 The final example uses a movie of birefringent rubber discs that are being compressed by a moveable barrier.
 Load the movie "discs.mp4" from the testdata folder and the settings file "discs.param".
 This example uses the hough tracking algorithm we looked at in example1.
-The parameters have been settings to provide a reasonably good tracking of the discs.
+The parameters have been set to provide a reasonably good tracking of the discs.

 .. figure:: /resources/discs1.png